-5.4 The large Marks & Spencer store in Broad Walk closed by the start of 2016, meaning the proportion of vacant frontage increased to 7.9%.
-Most of this store was, however, in use again by the start of 2017 following reconfiguration and redevelopment of the unit.

-- 5.5 In Summer 2016, the large BHS unit in the Harvey Centre closed.
-This had an impact on the proportion of vacant frontage in 2017, but the reopening of other vacant units negated the closure of BHS to an extent. - Since then, there have been a number of temporary uses in the BHS unit which have been recorded by the Retail Frontages Study if the use was active at the time of auditing.
+- have had a relatively low impact on the town centre primary frontage.
+E(a) use has, therefore, remained the most prominent. - 5.4 Since 2015, a number of units have closed for redevelopment, such as Little Walk.
+This redevelopment signalled the start of further investment and regeneration in the town centre. - 5.5 At the start of 2015, the proportion of vacant frontage fell to 3%, the lowest level for over a decade, partly because of the high proportion of previously vacant frontage which had started to be redeveloped and reoccupied. - The large Marks & Spencer store in Broad Walk closed by the start of 2016, meaning the proportion of vacant frontage increased to 7.9%.
+Most of this store was, however, in use again by the start of 2017 following reconfiguration and redevelopment of the unit. - 5.7 In Summer 2016, the large BHS unit in the Harvey Centre closed.
+This had an impact on the proportion of vacant frontage in 2017, but the reopening of other vacant units negated the closure of BHS to an extent. - 5.8 Since then, there have been a number of temporary uses in the BHS unit which have been recorded by the Retail Frontages Study.
 For example, in 2018 the unit was in E(a) [formerly A1] use but was vacant again by 2019.
-The impact of the vacancy of this large unit is clear excluding it from the data means the proportion of vacant frontage recorded in 2019, for example, would be nearer 7% rather than just over 12%. - 5.7 New units resulting from the redevelopment of the first floor of the Harvey Centre started to be occupied at the end of 2016, which included the opening of a new cinema.
-This resulted in an increase in the proportion of E(b) [formerly A3] frontage. - 5.8 Whilst some previously vacant frontage became in use again between 2018 and 2019, other units became vacant, including the Harvey Centre units previously occupied by Argos and Blue Inc., which have long frontages and a more notable impact on the data. - Along with the BHS unit becoming vacant again, the proportion of vacant frontage at the start of 2019 rose, while the proportion of E(a) frontage dropped to levels not experienced for over 18 years.
-The proportion of E(a) frontage is expected to increase, however, once the town centre units undergoing redevelopment are reoccupied in the coming years. - 5.10 Between 2019 and 2020, there was little change experienced aside from a small increase in the proportion of E(a) frontage, along with small decreases in proportions of E(b) and vacant frontage. - 5.11 The closure of stores such as BHS, Argos and the Post Office in Harlow since the mid-2010s reflects national trends where such businesses have closed all (or some) stores across the UK.
-In some cases, such as the Post Office and Argos, a number of stores have closed in favour of reopening as part of a larger shop. - 5.12 Amended permitted development rights introduced in recent years have allowed greater flexibility of changes-of-use for retail units.
-These new rights have had a relatively low impact on the town centre primary frontage.
-E(a) use has, therefore, remained the most prominent.
+The impact of the vacancy of this large unit is clear excluding it from the data means the proportion of vacant frontage recorded in 2019, for example, would be nearer 7% rather than just over 12%. - 5.9 New units resulting from the redevelopment of the first floor of the Harvey Centre started to be occupied at the end of 2016, which included the opening of a new cinema.
+This resulted in an increase in the proportion of E(b) [formerly A3] frontage. - 5.10 Whilst some previously vacant frontage became in use again between 2018 and 2019, other units became vacant, including the Harvey Centre units previously occupied by Argos and Blue Inc., which have long frontages and a more notable impact on the data. - 5.11 Along with the BHS unit becoming vacant again, the proportion of vacant frontage at the start of 2019 rose, while the proportion of E(a) frontage dropped to levels not experienced for over 18 years.
+The proportion of E(a) frontage is expected to increase, however, once the town centre units undergoing redevelopment are reoccupied in the coming years. - 5.12 Between 2019 and 2020, there was little change experienced aside from a small increase in the proportion of E(a) frontage, along with small decreases in proportions of E(b) and vacant frontage.